buymeasoda/soda-theme/README.md

 ## Installation

-If you are a git user, the best way to install the theme and keep up to date is to clone the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.
+### Using Sublime Package Control

+If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
+The Soda Theme package is listed as `Theme - Soda` in the packages list.

 ### Using Git

+Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.

 Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below: